The Ultimate Introduction to Block Play in Early Childhood

 Block Play Theorists

-Early childhood theorists have discussed and shared their theories on how playing with blocks influences learning and development.
+Early childhood theorists have discussed and shared theories on how playing with blocks influences learning and development.

 Friedrich Froebel, the founder of the kindergarten movement, believed that open-ended building with blocks could help children learn and develop investigative skills.
 Froebel also suggested observing children’s block play could give us insights into their learning.